alicht/GAsamplelesson/README.md

 #### Why is this?

 An Object inherits from its parent Object, ie its prototype.
-Each time we create a new Object, that Object immediately and automatically has access to all of the properties defined in its parent Object.
-In our shirt example, this means that every single time we make a new Shirt, it has access to all of the properties defined in the original object we created.
+Each time we create a new Object, that Object automatically has access to all of the properties that were defined in its parent Object.
+In our shirt example, this means that every single time we make an instance of a new shirt, it has access to all of the properties defined in the original object we created.

 #### Furthermore, we can assign new properties to magicShirt:
 ```